 Saif encountered Jesus through a Christian radio broadcast and was given a New Testament by a friend.
 When Saif brought the Bible home, his daughter, who was unable to move, began to walk.
 This was the moment Saif came to faith.
 Since then, he has been kidnapped and threatened and faces daily pressure for his faith – still he continues to follow Jesus in secret.

 *Name changed for security reasons.

-In cooperation with local churches and other partnering ministries, Open Doors supports the Church in Afghanistan through literacy training, vocational projects, emergency aid to victims of violent persecution, women’s ministry, Bible Literacy, pastor’s training as well as counselling and trauma therapy.
+In cooperation with local churches and other partnering ministries, Open Doors supports the Church in South Asia through literacy training, vocational projects, emergency aid to victims of violent persecution, women’s ministry, Bible Literacy, pastor’s training as well as counselling and trauma therapy.